flutter/website/src/content/cookbook/architecture/command.md

 now you call `viewModel.load.execute()`.

 The `execute()` method can also be called from within the ViewModel.
-For example, to run the `load` command when the ViewModel is created:
+The following line of code runs the `load` command when the view model is created.

 <?code-excerpt "lib/main.dart (ViewModelInit)"?>
 ```dart